-“I have a weird feeling in that building where I don’t know whose team they’re playing for really, if I’m the joke or I’m in on the joke,” Davidson revealed.
+“I have a weird feeling in that building where I don’t know whose team they’re playing for, really,” he admitted.
+“If I’m the joke or I’m in on the joke.”